 Richmond Virtual Schools' RAIL program for grades 8-10 is a blended, project-based program that is designed to provide students with the knowledge and skills they will need to be successful in their post-secondary education and in the rapidly changing workplaces they will encounter.
 RAIL is guided by three connected design principles—personalization, connections and collaborative design—that set aspirational goals and create a foundation for understanding our approach.

 RAIL teachers embrace the idea that every student is unique and learns in his and her own way.
 Students will be able to control the pace and scope of their learning as a result of our blended learning approach.
-Through our RAIL program, students will have the option to complete the five year high School program in four years.
+Through our RAIL program, students will have the option to complete the five year high school program in four years.
 Students will explore their passions and develop social, emotional and cognitive skills to prepare them for post-secondary education and for success in the ever changing global workplace.
+Within the framework of structured courses, the RAIL program allows for flexibility and opportunity for diverse strengths.
 Students will have the opportunity to demonstrate their learning through a variety of methods.

 Students, teachers and mentors will co-create the learning experience.
 Students will work in cross-curricular, multi-grade teams to solve real world problems.
 Students will have access to a makerspace to build prototypes and test design ideas.